awsdocs/amazon-api-gateway-developer-guide/doc_source/create-api-using-swagger.md

 1. Choose **Import** to finish importing the OpenAPI definitions\.

-To import the OpenAPI definitions using the API Gateway REST API, call the [restapi:import](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) action, supplying the preceding OpenAPI definitions as the payload\.
-For more information, see the example in the Remarks section of the `restapi:import` topic\.

 To import the OpenAPI definitions using the AWS CLI, save the OpenAPI definitions into a file and then run the following command, assuming that you use the `us-west-2` region and the absolute OpenAPI file path is `file:///path/to/API_OpenAPI_template.json`:

 ```